ramarlow/ramarlow.github.io/_projects/96_arm.md

 excerpt: "Also as part of Wisconsin Robotics, this project’s goal was mostly to move around, interact with people or objects, and look cool."
 classes: wide
 ---
 My first project with Wisconsin Robotics was a 3 degree of freedom humanoid arm, which we undertook with the goal of doing some simple manipulation tasks.
 I worked on the mechanical design of the joints, then wrote inverse kinematics algorithms in Python to run on a Raspberry Pi and PID control in C++ to run on an Arduino.
+The joint angles determined by the Pi were sent over USB to the Arduino, which ran separate control loops to read and control the position of each joint using absolute encoders.

 The first iteration was built almost entirely out of parts we salvaged from old projects, plus a couple 3D-printed bevel gears.
 Using bevel gears made it possible to mount the motor with its axis in line with the arm, occupying the space inside the arm cavity without making joints excessively wide and bulky.
+The joints were made of hand-drilled plywood, leading to some pretty bad tolerances, but the arm was functional enough to do a good job knocking things off a table.

 After testing identified some major issues with backlash and broke a couple of parts, I spent time this year redesigning the joints to use laser cut HDF for better accuracy and turned new axles out of aluminum hex stock.